mengiefen/mengiefen/README.md

 ![](https://komarev.com/ghpvc/?username=mengiefen&color=0a8c91&style=for-the-badge)
 <h3 align="left" >Hi there 👋, `I'm Mengstu</h3>

-<h2 align="left">I am Full Stack Developer, Electrical Engineer</h2>

-I am currently a student at Microverse.
-It really enjoys me learning new programming languages and frameworks.
-I like challenging myself and learn from it.
+`I'm Full-stack Developer and Electrical Engineer who enjoys learning new programming languages and frameworks.
+I like challenging myself and learn from it.`

 <br/>